Does Everyone Have Life Insurance?

 • Do you want to leave a legacy?
 Life insurance can fund charitable donations or provide for heirs.

 • Are you a business owner?
-Life insurance can protect your business by funding buy-sell agreements or covering transition costs.
+Life insurance can protect your business by funding buy-sell agreements or covering the costs of transition.

 If you answered yes to any of these, life insurance might be worth exploring.
 Even if you’re single with no dependents, a small policy can cover final expenses, so your family isn’t left with bills.